masonamp/masonamp/README.md

-3rd Year Math of Computation Major at UCLA
+Recent Mathematics of Computation Graduate from UCLA